m4r35n357/VisualOptimizers/README.md

 The other models work only at lower dimensions, or do not give clear enough data to draw any useful conclusions.

+All but two of the models used here have had the origin "shifted" to help defeat dishonest optimizers with a [centre-bias](https://arxiv.org/abs/2301.01984).
+The two exceptions are not susceptible to this problem as they are already hard problems for all optimizers tested, so are not critical to these tests.

 ## "solve-model" script

 Run a single model against all integrators, including random